bsoist/csp/curriculum/x/psets/1/mario/less/index.md

 <details><summary>Hints</summary>

-Notice how the number of dots needed on each line is the "opposite" of the number of that line's hashes.
+<p>Notice how the number of dots needed on each line is the "opposite" of the number of that line's hashes.
 For a pyramid of height 8, like the above, the first line has but 1 hash and thus 7 dots.
 The bottom line, meanwhile, has 8 hashes and thus 0 dots.
-Via what formula (or arithmetic, really) could you print that many dots?
+Via what formula (or arithmetic, really) could you print that many dots?</p>

 </details>